• WORK

 Posted by Luis Echanove

-let's lose the fear of being able to express our professional opinion, even if it goes in the opposite direction to what we are asked to do. the client must understand that he is not paying us for what we do, but for what we know, and the moment he is able to value the work in this way, the table will no longer be the barrier that separates both parties and will become the board where we work together. in this way we will become what the english call partners, because the client is not always right.
+Let's lose the fear of being able to express our professional opinion, even if it goes in the opposite direction to what we are asked to do.
+The client must understand that he is not paying us for what we do, but for what we know, and the moment he is able to value the work in this way, the table will no longer be the barrier that separates both parties and will become the board on which we work together.
+Thus we will become what the English call partners, because the client is not always right.

 tags: branding, customers, partners